PranaliRPatil/Python_OOP_Basics/BUILTINS.md

     ```

 3. ### **any(iterable)**:
     Return True if any element of the iterable is true.
-If the iterable is empty, return False.
+If the iterable is empty, return False
     Its somewhat similar to OR operation.
     ``` python
       >>> my_list = [1,'',2]